Skip to content

 The flavor of the broth becomes even more important.

-Since dashi is fundamental to Japanese cuisine, it's worth paying attention to the water.
+Because dashi is fundamental to Japanese cuisine, it's worth being particular about the water used.

 Summary